Head Start Policy Council

 Current Policy Council Representatives

-Interested in being the Policy Council Rep for KVCC ?
+Interested in being the Policy Council Rep for the KVCC Early Learning Classroom ?
 Contact your Family Coach!

 Karrie Breton is a Maine State Parent Ambassador and stay at home mother.
 While advocating for early intervention services for her son, she became passionate about finding a solution for long waitlists and expanding access to services.
 Karrie is also the Vice-Chair of the KVCAP Policy Council, where she is able to collaborate with other parents, share ideas, and keep discussions going on how to better support children.
 Karrie believes when children have the proper support in place, they are able to learn and grow with more confidence.